JeffreyJPZ/mefit/README.md

 - a new gym goer
 - an experienced gym rat
 - currently regretting wasting money on that gym membership in January
-- making excuses for not going to the gym
+- making excuses for not going to the gym (possibly me)

 There is something for everyone.
 For example, it might be difficult sometimes especially for new gym goers to build a balanced or consistent schedule.
 Or, one might be doing the same *boring* schedule